 In this phase, we understand and agree there is a need for change and we often agree on the problem, but we are not yet ready to commit to taking any real action.
 I call this phase the “all talk, no action phase.”

-Colin Carnal, author of Managing Change In Organizations, called this phase of the change process “the defence,” because a key characteristic of this phase is defensive behaviour — so much so, that if pushed into change, we will engage in activities that prove the new condition or state won’t work.
+Colin Carnal, author of Managing Change In Organizations, called this phase of the change process “the defence,” because a key characteristic of this phase is defensive behaviour — so much so that if pushed into change, we will engage in activities that prove the new condition or state won’t work.

-This phase is also associated with high levels of fear and uncertainty, because taking action may feel overwhelming and the potential costs (disruption, loss, or risks) of action too high.
+This phase is also associated with high levels of fear and uncertainty because taking action may feel overwhelming and the potential costs (disruption, loss, or risks) of action too high.

-Similar to phase one, in this phase, we are still more aligned with the current state than a future state, which means we will defend our current activities.
+Like phase one, in this phase, we are still more aligned with the current state than a future state, which means we will defend our current activities.
 Norgaard discovered two ways people deal with the emotional dissonance of climate change.
 The first is to deflect and minimize their role through increased criticism of a country that was performing worse.
 The second is to minimize the impact that could be made given the country’s small size.